nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/attestation.rst

 +++++++++++++++++++++++++++++++++++++++

 The manufacturer can set up its own :ref:`ug_matter_device_attestation_cert_pki` to generate PAI and DAC certificates using its own existing PKI.
-The rules for setting own PKI are outlined in the `Matter Certification Policy`_ document (authorized access required).
+The rules for setting own PKI are outlined in the `Connectivity Standards Alliance Certification Policy`_ document (authorized access required).
 Setting up own PKI lets the manufacturer obtain the following certificates:

 * Own PAA - Provided that the manufacturer has a certification authority with root in the DCL.